ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step07.md

 Congratulations.
 You have learned how to craft a service that gets data and encapsulates some of the business logic of your application.

 Compare your code to the completed code that I've included.
 It does not have to be identical, but it should be functionally equivalent.
-We have not tested any of this yet, which is scary and a really good argument for unit tests.
+We have not tested any of this, which is scary and a really good argument for unit tests.
 Nonetheless, be sure to commit your changes in git.